Vanshikavemula/FraudShield/README.md

 ---

+## 🛠️ Technologies Used
-📌 Click on the localhost URL to access the web interface 👉 The webpage is connected to a trained GMM model using AES encryption for security.
+🔹 📌 Click on the localhost URL to access the web interface 🔹 👉 The webpage is connected to a trained GMM model using AES encryption for security.

-### 📈 Future Enhancements
+## 📈 Future Enhancements

-🚀 Real-time fraud detection instead of batch processing.
+🔹 🚀 Real-time fraud detection instead of batch processing.
-🚀 User-level fraud alerts via notifications.
+🔹 🚀 User-level fraud alerts via notifications.
-🚀 API Integration for banks for seamless fraud detection.
+🔹 🚀 API Integration for banks for seamless fraud detection.
-🚀 Advanced AI models (LSTMs, Autoencoders) for improved accuracy.
+🔹 🚀 Advanced AI models (LSTMs, Autoencoders) for improved accuracy.

 ### 💡 Contributing
 🙌 Contributions are welcome!
 Feel free to fork this repo and submit PRs.